nnaik39/blog/_posts/2017-8-25-introtoml.md

 ---
 layout: post
-title: An Artistic Introduction to ML
+title: A Somewhat Artsy Introduction to ML
 ---
 *note: in progress*